 Working near open waterways

-Hobart has many natural waterways which make their way from kunanyi/Mt Wellington and surrounds down through the city and into the Derwent Estuary.
+Hobart has many natural waterways.
+They make their way from Kunanyi / Mt Wellington and surrounds, down through the city and into the Derwent Estuary.

 Our local rivulets provide drainage, native habitat, recreational value and heritage.